 CONSENSUS ONTARIO - OUR PRINCIPLES:

 a.
-Principle of Non-partisan democracy - (also party-less democracy) is a system of representative government or organization such that universal and periodic elections take place without reference to political parties.
+Principle of Non-Partisan Democracy - (also party-less democracy) is a system of representative government or organization such that universal and periodic elections take place without reference to political parties.
 Consensus Ontario will work towards the removal of all parties (including our own) from politics in Ontario, in accordance with the Consensus Government practiced in Northern Canada.

 b.
-Principle of Consensus government.
+Principle of Consensus Government.
 A consensus government is one in which the cabinet is appointed by the legislature without reference to political parties , as there are no parties under a Consensus Government model.
-Consensus government chiefly arises in non-partisan democracies and similar systems in which all candidates for election and all elected representatives are Independents
+Consensus government chiefly arises in non-partisan democracies and similar systems in which all candidates for election and all elected representatives are Independents.

 c.
 Principle of Ranked Voting.
 Ranked voting is any election voting system in which voters use a ranked (or preferential) ballot to rank choices in a sequence on the ordinal scale: 1st, 2nd, 3rd, etc.

 d.
 Principle of Subsidiarity.
 Subsidiarity is a principle of social organization that holds that social and political issues should be dealt with at the most immediate (or local) level that is consistent with their resolution.
 Canada needs a Who Does What meeting to delineate which of the 3 levels of government is uniquely responsible for what functions of government.
 This will greatly improve government accountability at all levels.

 e.
 All Ontarians are equal under the law.
 No exceptions.